PaperclipBadger/notation-flashcards/README.md

 | Octave        | 0                 |
 | Score         | ![score showing treble and bass staves, key signature with two sharps, crotchet on F above middle C](score_001038.png) |

+We generate one Anki note for each note of the chormatic scale across four octaves, starting two octaves below middle C and ending two octaves above.
-Notes are named such that each letter A-G appears once, e.g. the note 6 semitones above C is called F♯ in the key of D but G♭ in the key of B♭.
+Chromatic scale notes are named such that each letter A-G appears once, e.g. the note 6 semitones above C is called F♯ in the key of D but G♭ in the key of B♭.

 A "chord" note teaches you to name a chord in a given key signature: